Shine a Light

-Over 3 weeks in November, we’ll be creating a chandelier from bottle tops collected in the Jubilee Library and along the Brighton & Hove seafront.
-It will hang in the library until the end of January 2020.
-Beneath it we’ll create a space where we can gather to learn and reflect on how we can find courage and make changes to support each other and our natural world.
-Here, as well as in the chandelier-making workshops, we’ll have the chance to connect with others who care and to put our imaginations to work.
+Over 3 weeks in November 2019 we created a chandelier from plastic bottle tops collected in Jubilee Library and along the Brighton & Hove seafront.
+It will hang the middle of the until the end of January 2020.
+Beneath the chandelier is a space where people can gather to have informal conversations, learn, and reflect on how we can find courage and make changes to support each other and our natural world.

 The back story

 Shine a Light follows on from A Drop in the Ocean.
 This original plastic-collecting, awareness-raising, conversation-starting project resulted in a colourful 50-metre wave of plastic bottle tops on the Brighton & Hove seafront.
 But not all the bottle tops collected during the project’s lifespan could be used on the fence.

 Project organiser, Irene Soler, wanted to use every one of the 29,684 tops.
 As it was a statement about our throw-away culture, A Drop in the Ocean wouldn’t be complete unless everything that was collected could be put to good use.

 In the two years since Soler conceived A Drop in the Ocean, the conversation around the climate crisis has shifted dramatically.
 Compared to just 24 months ago, far more people know just how much we need a fundamental societal change.
 This final step in the project needed to both reflect that and support what was happening now.